Configuring a MySQL Datasource in Apache Tomcat

 - Unpack the archive file you have downloaded, and find the JAR file called something like

 x.xis a version number.

-- Copy the JAR file into the
+- Copy the driver JAR file to the

-libfolder of your Confluence installation:
+/libdirectory of your Confluence installation directory.

 Step 3.
 Configure Tomcat